rburade21/study/java_interview_questions.md

 by default level 1 cache is enabled which is session scope and developer dont have to control over it. we need to enable level 2 cache using hibernate configuration properties and use tools like echcache, OScache, Swam etc. level 2 cache called as global because they share data among different session.
 Also we need to mark classes with @Cacheable explicitly

+### What is the difference between session.save() and session.persist() method?
+save() - returns the identifier (Serializable) of the instance. persist() - Return nothing because its return type is void.

+### What is the difference between get and load method?
+1)	Returns null if an object is not found.
+Throws ObjectNotFoundException if an object is not found.
+2)	get() method always hit the database.	load() method doesn't hit the database.
+3)	It returns the real object, not the proxy.
+It returns proxy object.
+4)	It should be used if you are not sure about the existence of instance.
+It should be used if you are sure that instance exists.

 ### What is JPA?
 JPA is specifiaction for interaction with ORM tools.